About

 Living Landmarks Exhibition

-The Carnegie houses the permanent exhibition Living Landmarks, which illustrates the story of Martha’s Vineyard through the lens of the 20 landmarks in Vineyard Trust’s care.
+The Carnegie houses the permanent exhibition Living Landmarks, which illustrates the story of Martha’s Vineyard through the lens of the 20 landmarks in Vineyard Preservation Trust’s care.

 There is a $5 suggested donation to view the Living Landmarks exhibition.